Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/02-use-state-object/Readme.md

-This is not going to work, we are again applying a Java / Angular approach, we are trying to modify something that is alive only while the function is being executed, once the component is rerended this value is be lost.
+This is not going to work, we are again applying a Java / Angular approach, we are trying to modify something that is alive only while the function is being executed, once the component is rerendered this value is lost.

 - The way to do this is by creating a new object and assigning it using the _setState_ method.
 In order to do this copy we use the spread operator (by doing this, all the fields